MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-video-search.md

 # Video: Microsoft Edge and Microsoft Search

-This video demonstrates taking the Microsoft Edge compatibility experience to the next level in the enterprise with Microsoft Search.
+This video demonstrates how Microsoft Edge takes the compatibility experience to the next level with Microsoft Search.

 ## About the video